 Before our modern era of passwords, automated security and even facial recognition software, how would a person secure their personal valuables?
 The predecessors to modern safes may have looked and functioned quite differently, but they were state of the art for their time.
 Today, these antique safes and strongboxes are still among the most complex, secure and fascinating objects ever created.
-Unlike modern safes that are mass produced and have lost the individuality and exclusivity that their predecessors possessed, antique safes are each unique puzzles that contain the promise of hidden treasures.
+Unlike modern safes that are mass produced and have lost the individuality and exclusivity that their predecessors possessed, antique safes and vault cases are each unique puzzles that contain the promise of hidden treasures.

 History of Antique Safes

 The first safe known to history was found in the tomb of Ramesses II, Pharaoh of Egypt.
 Dating back to the 13th century BC, this safe was made of wood and had a locking system comprised of movable pins that dropped into holes resembling today’s pin tumbler locks.
 Other ancient cultures utilized novel locking devices, as well.
 Ancient Rome had a bustling and robust commerce economy, and merchants needed a means by which to protect their goods and earnings from being stolen.
-This, in addition to advances in metallurgy techniques, lead the Romans to invent a fixed-lug locking system, and they also utilized different shaped and sized notches that required unique keys for added security.
+This, in addition to advances in metallurgy techniques, lead the Romans to invent a fixed-lug locking system, and they also utilized different shaped and sized notches that required unique keys for added security on their vault designs.
 However, these early locks were often easily damaged or picked.

 Centuries later, nobles in medieval Europe stored their valuables in hardwood boxes wrapped in iron fittings, adding extra strength and durability, but they were still not impenetrable and certainly not fire proof.
 As in so many other areas, it was the Renaissance age that saw true innovation in the science of security, and like other Renaissance advances, its epicenter was located in Italy.
 From the 14th to the 16th centuries, Italy was a hub of economic and cultural activity.
 Flourishing trade in cities like Milan, Venice and Florence made many merchants extremely wealthy, and a need for solid, large security containers emerged.